 ◘ Fig. A-20 The main groups of soils in the ecogram of moisture and temperature.

-Fig. A-21 Schematic of the genesis of soils on silicate depending on various influencing factors.
+◘ Fig. A-21 Schematic of the genesis of soils on silicate rocks depending on various influencing factors.

 Natural ecosystems very gradually create their specific soil type, which is then in harmony with the long-term climatic conditions and zonal vegetation at the site.